Community Information Guides FAQ

 What is a Community Information Guide - Bushfire?

-Community Information Guides - Bushfire have been developed for the most high risk bushfire locations this fire season.
+Community Information Guides - Bushfire have been developed for the most high risk bushfire locations.
 They contain important fire and emergency information to support residents before and during a fire.
-This includes Neighbourhood Safer Places (if available in the area), where people can shelter from fire as a last resort, and fire safety information for members of the local community.
+This includes Neighbourhood Safer Places-Places of Last Resort and Community Fire Refuges (if available in the area), where people can shelter from fire as a last resort, and fire safety information for members of the local community.

 How were the Community Information Guides - Bushfire developed?